Ioxom/IoxBot/README.md

 # Commands
 -belt | Abuse your friends!

--BotInfo | Information about the bot.
+-Info | Information about the bot.
 Includes author, GitHub, commands, creation_date and version.
+Alternatively you can use -botinfo to get a limited info page.

 -uno_reverse_card | Pull a no u on the haters.